elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 > The process for setting up Filebeat outside of using containers, simply by following the [Filebeat Quickstart Guide](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html).
 > You can therefore skip this first part and jump to the ***Creating the Filebeat configuration file*** section once Filebeat has been deployed on your standalone system.

+Run the following commands as you see, if having been able to set environment variables.
+Otherwise, you can replace the variables in these commands with the variables themselves.

-Run the following commands.
-You can reference relative steps on Elastic’s [Filebeat on Docker](https://www.elastic.co/guide/en/beats/filebeat/current/running-on-docker.html) documentation.
+You can also reference relative steps on Elastic’s [Filebeat on Docker](https://www.elastic.co/guide/en/beats/filebeat/current/running-on-docker.html) documentation.

-The command below has been modified slightly due to the use of a Elastic Cloud deployment, versus a local deployment.
+The command below takes into account the use of an **Elastic Cloud** deployment, versus a local deployment.
 ```
 docker run \
-docker.elastic.co/beats/filebeat:7.9.3 \
+docker.elastic.co/beats/filebeat:7.10.0 \
 setup -E cloud.id=$CLOUD_ID -E cloud.auth=$ELASTICSEARCH_USERNAME:$ELASTICSEARCH_PASSWORD
 ```

-Output should look similar to the following:
+The output should look similar to the following:
 ```
 Index setup finished.
 Loading dashboards (Kibana must be running and reachable)